-This suggests that although the commitment to good data and the quantification hazardous waste quantities and reduction was in place, the capacity to actually generate useful data was often not in place.
-This was particularly obvious in the responses to the Question 7.5 which asked for more detailed information on reuse, recycling, recovery and final disposal numbers for waste streams that parties could select.
-Sixty percent (60%) of questionnaire respondents did not collect such data and those who did respond positively appeared to provide general estimates rather than more precise data which suggested that in many cases reporting programs are not sufficiently sophisticated to allow better data generation or analysis.
+This suggests that although the commitment to good data and the quantification of hazardous waste and reduction was in place, the capacity to actually generate useful data often did not exist.
+This was particularly obvious in the responses to the Questions 7.4 and 7.5 which asked for more detailed information on reuse, recycling, recovery and final disposal numbers for waste streams that parties could select.
+Fifty seven percent (57%) of questionnaire respondents did not collect such data and those who did respond positively appeared to provide general estimates rather than more precise data which suggested that in many cases reporting programs are not sufficiently sophisticated to allow better data generation or analysis.
 These deficiencies are also in some cases linked to the capacity to conduct controls and inspections and more generally to undertake the reporting obligations and enforcement on transboundary movements in general.

 While good controls on transboundary movements are an essential obligation under the Basel Convention, waste reduction and minimization of hazard and environmentally sound management rely to a significant extent on good monitoring and measurement and are equally important.
-Without such monitoring and measurement the ability to undertake waste minimization initiatives and waste diversion from disposal in general and the ability to confirm the success of programs in the area, cannot be accurately done and results will not be clear.
+Without such monitoring and measurement the ability to undertake waste minimization initiatives and waste diversion from disposal in general and the ability to confirm the success of programs, cannot be accurately done and results will not be clear.